parsabsh/linux-notes/README.md

 ## Standard Streams

 A **stream** is simply a river of data.
-Linux commands (or more precisely, linux _processes_) talk to each other in terms of streams.
+Linux commands (or more precisely, Linux _processes_) talk to each other in terms of streams.

-Each linux process has three **standard streams** to communicate with others.
+Each Linux process has three **standard streams** to communicate with others.
 It gets and gives data through them.
 The standard streams are **"Standard Input"**, **"Standard Output"**, and **"Standard Error"**.
 Each of them has a code which you can see here:

 ![stream](https://user-images.githubusercontent.com/92635013/196439211-22a117f1-61a5-4a2f-805b-8560f5c0f4b9.png)

-- **stdin:** The command can get its input through stdin (standard input) stream.
-In raw use of commands, the stdin comes from keyboard as you type in the terminal.
+- **stdin:** The command can get its input through the stdin (standard input) stream.
+In raw use of commands, the stdin comes from the keyboard as you type in the terminal.

 - **stdout:** While the command is running, it sends some outputs that go through the stdin (standard output).
 In raw use of commands, the stdout stream is shown in the terminal.